fareedpatel/CV/README.md

  - Executed an online marketing campaign - included pay-per-click and social media campaign

 **Papaverum Capital** (Jun 2013 – Mar 2105)
-*A finance technology start-up – specialising in peer to peer financing* - *Business Analyst*
+*A finance technology start-up, specialising in peer to peer financing* - *Business Analyst*
 - Assisted in the development of a peer to peer financing facility.
 My role included understanding and documenting business requirements as well as reviewing the current competitor landscape and assisted in writing the business plan.
 I also wrote an extensive marketing, social media and growth hacking plan.
 - Introduced the CEO to business angel networks and other investors.
 I took the lead in constructing the investment deck and also pitched to potential investors and other stakeholders including accountants, IFA’s and corporate lawyers.
 I managed free-lancers working on the web app and recruited the lead Ruby developer.
 Applied for the Seed Enterprise Investment Scheme and successfully achieved the tax relief for new investors.